citp/privacy-policy-historical/s/sk/ski/skillassess.com.md

   * Skills assessment of qualifications and employment for migration to Australia;
   * Skills assessment of qualifications and employment for finding employment, when you already reside in Australia;
-  * Provision and/or administration of tests for assessment of your skills and/or knowledge
+  * Provision and/or administration of tests for assessment of your skills and/or knowledge;
   * Related dealings with Commonwealth, State and Territory governments.

-How we collect personal information or health information will depend on the circumstances; if it is reasonable and practicable to do so, we will collect personal information or health information from you directly, for example through our on-line application system, via phone calls or e-mails you send us.
-However, we may also collect personal information or health information from a migration agent acting on your behalf and from third parties such as the Department of Industry and Science, Department of Immigration and Border Protection, the Australian Taxation Office, domestic Police forces, defence forces, and overseas service providers and employers.
+How we collect personal information or health information will depend on the circumstances.
+If it is reasonable and practicable to do so, we will collect personal information or health information from you directly, for example through our on-line application system, via phone calls or e-mails you send us.
+However, we may also collect personal information or health information from a migration agent acting on your behalf and from third parties such as the Department of Education and Training (Com’lth), Department of Home Affairs, the Australian Taxation Office, domestic, including Police and Defence Forces, and overseas service providers and employers.

 At the time of collection, we will provide a written statement containing our contact details, why we need the information requested (including any law that requires the particular information to be collected), what purposes we use this information for and to whom we regularly disclose this information to and the main consequences (if any) for you if all or part of the information is not provided.
 Information will also be provided about your right to access and, if appropriate, correct information we hold about you.
 Information that is collected will be held securely to prevent any security breaches.